alanng10/class-lang/Info/Article/System/Module/a.md

 Modularity is grouping of entities for different purposes of uses.
 The grouping in the system modules is for the easiest uses for human minds use tools.

-System infra modules abstracts are not tagged with the existence of specific operating system, specific framework, or system programming language.
+System modules abstracts are not tagged with the existence of specific operating system, specific framework, or system programming language.
+The abstracts are not tagged with the existence of specific hardware.
 The abstracts are not tagged with the existence of specific organization, or individual.